New Age: Antecedents in occult and theosophy

 A further major influence on the New Age was the Theosophical Society, an occult group co-founded by the Russian Helena Blavatsky in the late 19th century.
 In her books Isis Unveiled (1877) and The Secret Doctrine (1888), Blavatsky wrote that her Society was conveying the essence of all world religions, and it thus emphasized a focus on comparative religion.
 Serving as a partial bridge between Theosophical ideas and those of the New Age was the American esotericist Edgar Cayce, who founded the Association for Research and Enlightenment.
 Another partial bridge was the Danish mystic Martinus who is popular in Scandinavia.

 Another influence was New Thought, which developed in late nineteenth-century New England as a Christian-oriented healing movement before spreading throughout the United States.
 Another influence was the psychologist Carl Jung.

 Drury also identified as an important influence upon the New Age the Indian Swami Vivekananda, an adherent of the philosophy of Vedanta who first brought Hinduism to the West in the late 19th century.

+According to Catholic scholars, anthroposophy belongs to the New Age.
+George D. Chryssides also considers Rudolf Steiner to be New Age, or at least a forerunner of the New Age.
+John Paull considers him a New Age philosopher.
+Nicholas Campion says Steiner was a New Age Christian.
+Campion stated that "Anthroposophy is perhaps the most vibrant of New Age movements".
+Even allowing that Steiner himself was not New Age, an author wrote "anthroposophy—a spiritual movement that is the basis for much of the New Age thinking in Europe and North America today."
+Roger E. Olson and Dominic Corrywright agree.
+The New Age Encyclopedia lists Steiner among the luminaries of the New Age.
+Wouter Hanegraaff discusses two meanings of "New Age": Steiner fits one meaning, but not the other; the difference lies in the absence of the psychologization initiated by the New Thought.
+That is, Steiner lies at the root of New Age sensu stricto.